hudmarr/CNN-Food101-TL/README.md

 | 2          | EfficientNetB0  | 81.11%             | ~124 minutes  |
 | 3          | EfficientNetB4  | 88.55%             | ~4 hours      |

-## Additional Notes
-- This notebook is GPU-optimized and tested on a T4 graphics card.
-- Future work could include exploring other architectures or advanced optimization techniques to further improve results.

-Feel free to contribute or fork the repository to test your own ideas!